Unbiased estimation of gravitational-wave anisotropies from noisy data: Validation on mock data

 To run our anisotropic analysis, we make use of the publicly available code \texttt{PyStoch}~\cite{Ain:2018zvo, Suresh:2020khz}.
 This pipeline has been designed and tested on O3 folded data~\cite{folding} (CSD \& PSD), for which it computes the dirty map and Fisher matrix either in pixel space or spherical harmonic space.
 The user specifies an assumed spectral index, $\alpha$; a frequency range (the whole GWB frequency range in the standard LVK analysis corresponds to $[20,1726]$ Hz); a detector baseline; and the number of pixels or maximum multipole they want to probe, $\ell_\mathrm{max}$.

 In our case, we adopt $\alpha={2}/{3}$ to consider an astrophysical background~\cite{phinney2001practical} and run \texttt{PyStoch} in spherical harmonic space assuming the LIGO Hanford-Livingston (HL) baseline.
-We produce mock CSDs made up of the following components: \begin{itemize} \item \textit{Detector noise}.
+We produce mock CSDs\footnote{In this exercise, only the CSDs are drawn randomly to represent individual data realisations.
+The PSD for each realisation is kept fixed, essentially reducing the Fisher matrix to a known weight in order to model the ideal scenario of equal-length datasets.
+This approach simplified computations.} made up of the following components: \begin{itemize} \item \textit{Detector noise}.
 This is generated as random Gaussian realisations (different at every element in our time-frequency CSD array) of the folded data~\cite{folded_data} at O3 sensitivity.
 For increased LIGO sensitivity (see section \ref{A+}), we use the expected amplitude spectral densities (ASD's) from Ref.~\cite{2018LRR....21....3A}. \item \textit{Shot noise}.
 We generate shot-noise sky maps (different at every time segment in our data) with \texttt{Healpy} \cite{Healpy, HEALPix} as random realisations of the same flat $C_\ell$ spectrum (corresponding to white noise).
 We then multiply each map with the ORF (given by Eq.~\ref{ORF}) to produce a shot-noise CSD. \item \textit{Mock AGWB signal}.
 We simulate a sky map that represents the AGWB signal.
 Again, this is done with \texttt{Healpy}, using a model of the cosmological $C_\ell$ spectrum from Ref.~\cite{PhysRevD.100.063508} (see section \ref{shot+LSS}).
 We subsequently multiply this map with the ORF (Eq.~\ref{ORF}) to produce a CSD for the GWB. \end{itemize}

 We produce dirty maps, Fisher matrices and clean maps from our simulated CSDs by means of Eqs.~(\ref{clean_map}) and (\ref{eq:dirty-map-fisher-matrix-defs}).
+In the results that follow, we have not applied any regularisation schemes to the Fisher matrix inversion.
+See \hyperref[appendix_b]{Appendix B} for a discussion on the impact of regularisation in our study.
 Given that we are working in the weak-signal regime, we expect the associated statistical uncertainty in the $C_\ell$ calculation to be large compared to the injected values for the short-duration ($\sim1\,\mathrm{yr})$ datasets simulated here.

 Our \texttt{PyStoch}-based analysis is sufficiently fast that we can simulate many independent realisations of shot noise and detector noise.
 We achieve this by choosing appropriate values for the maximum spherical multipole ($\ell_\mathrm{max}=8$) and the analysed frequency range ($[20,520]\,\mathrm{Hz}$), which allow us to perform our simulations relatively cheaply while still capturing the key features of the problem.
 We stress however that our methods are general, and can be applied to a broader range of multipoles and frequencies in a full analysis.